Alpha Chun-Li Tutorial

 After finishing the grinding/filing you will need to prep the figure if you haven't done so already.
 You are ready to begin the sculpted parts.
 How Chun-Li will look is now up to your own taste.
 I used pics from the original alpha 1 game and also the udon crew's Chun-Li which you can find on their deviant art page.

 I started with the top first.
 Basically look at your reference art and see how the top looks.
 Because mine is based on the game art the top is flat looking and hangs openly.
 Flatten out your sculpting material and wrap it around the top of the bust to create the illusion of a separate top.
 It only needs to wrap from the sides around to the back.
 Only a small strip of sculpty to make the border is needed on the back.
 Don't worry about it being uneven.
 After it hardens you can file it down flat and add the little cut in the center if you want. (depends on your reference art) If you want to sculpt in the lines for border on the top, make sure to make your top 2x thinner that way you can add an extra layer later for detailing.
 What I did with mine is I waited about an hour and half and I was able to press the lines for the border without distorting or tearing the top.
 You can also carve them in if you want to go that route, you will need the dental pick tools if you have them or a thumb tack.

-Military on eBay
+Power Rangers on eBay